 There has been a lot of talk about the Uniform Appraisal Dataset (UAD) and Uniform Residential Appraisal Report (URAR) redesign initiative, and how it will make life easier for appraisers.
 What exactly does this mean?
+In this post, we’re providing an overview of the UAD and URAR, what’s changing, and what benefits these changes will bring.

+The mortgage appraisal forms we use today were designed in 2005 using technology and mortgage processes in place at the time.
 Despite the UAD being introduced in 2010, the mortgage appraisal forms have largely remained unchanged, and several property types were not part of the UAD.
 Given the changes taking place everywhere else, it only seems logical to improve the UAD and redesign the URAR to make it more dynamic and efficient.

 How will these UAD and URAR changes be beneficial?

-- A redesigned, dynamic URAR will replace the numerous and separate appraisal forms and can be used for different property types, such as two-to-four units, condominiums, manufactured homes, and for different scopes of work, such as interior and exterior inspections, updates, and completion assignments.
+- A redesigned, dynamic URAR will replace the numerous and separate appraisal forms and can be used for different property types, such as two-to-four units, condominiums, and manufactured homes, and for different scopes of work, such as interior and exterior inspections, updates, and completion assignments.

 - The new URAR will be better organized and populated based on the property type and characteristics.